 New technology is usually associated with an increase in productivity.
 Productivity measures the output per unit of input.
 One measure of productivity is labour productivity, which is measured by the total output (the volume of production) for each hour that is worked.
 The introduction of new and more advanced capital in the production process may result in a greater volume of goods and services produced for each hour worked.
-If the price of the resources used (such as labour)

-remains constant, this should result in a decrease in the cost per unit of output.
+If the price of the resources used (such as labour) remains constant, this should result in a decrease in the cost per unit of output.
 Higher levels of productivity would therefore enable the supplier to supply more at each price level.

-With reference to the market for smoothies, the introduction of robots in the production process could result in a reduction in the the curves shift left.
-Avoid talking about moving the costs of production for the supplier (especially in the long run).
+With reference to the market for smoothies, the introduction of robots in the production process could result in a reduction in the costs of production for the supplier (especially in the long run).
 With robots taking the orders, the additional costs associated with each order would decrease because the robots would not require compensation for each hour worked